PietHelzel/haskellGoL/README.md

 use the program.
 You can also start the program with the `--help` flag to see further available options, those being:

 - `--board <file>`: Import a file as the starting board
-- `--rules-file`: Use a ruleset read from a file
 - `--rules`: Use a ruleset directly from the command line

 Board files are written with on line representing a living cell.
 Each line is written in the format `x,y`, where x and y specifiy the coordinates of that cell.